 However, most English Catholics remained loyal to the Queen when the Spanish Armada sailed in 1588.
 (The ships that fought the armada were commanded by a Catholic, Lord Howard of Effingham).

-Meanwhile, clergymen became much better educated during the 16th century.
+Meanwhile, clergymen became better educated during the 16th century.
 By the end of the century, many of them did a degree.